Calcium and Vitamin D Supplements

 Bone density refers to the rigidity of a person’s bone mass.
 Low bone density can cause back pain, changes in posture, and an increased risk of bone fractures.1

 Throughout life, a person’s bones will repeatedly go through two processes of bone remodeling: bone resorption and bone formation.
 When these two processes are working at the same rate, then bone density is maintained.
 However, when bone resorption begins to happen at a quicker rate than formation bone density will begin to decline.
-While some loss of bone density is normal after age 35, patients with IBD tend to develop this condition at a much earlier age, and it is more common among women than men.1
+While some loss of bone density is normal after age 35, people with IBD tend to develop this condition at a much earlier age, and it is more common among women than men.1

 What is the link between inflammatory bowel disease and low bone density?